What is a Website / Store Builder?

-Website Builders are companies that allow users to register a domain, create your website, host and manage the website – all in one place.
+A Website / Store Builder is service provider that allows users to register a domain, create and host a website, and manage their businesses online – all in one place.

 - Easy to create and manage – Website builder offers the ability to create and main a website without any coding experience.
 Users can build their website with drag-and-drop web editor and setup a blogging / podcasting platform at ease.